Astrid Jorgensen: Career

 In March 2020, due to the COVID-19 pandemic and the subsequent cancellation of planned Pub Choir events, Jorgensen launched "Couch Choir".
 She arranged and uploaded three vocal harmonies of the song (They Long To Be) Close To You by The Carpenters to social media, inviting anybody to learn a part, film themselves singing it, and send it back for inclusion in a final video.
 There were over 1000 submissions from 18 different countries, and the project was featured on Australian Story.
 The final video was also shared by Richard Carpenter.
 Jorgensen continued to host free "Couch Choir" events throughout the pandemic, attracting tens of thousands of participants from over 50 countries.

 Jorgensen has also worked as a producer for ABC Radio Brisbane, and has performed as a keyboardist in Australian indie rock band The Grates.

-In 2021 Jorgensen was a consultant executive producer for the television special Australia's Biggest Singalong!, which was broadcast live on SBS from Sydney Town Hall.
+In 2021, Jorgensen was a consultant executive producer for the television special Australia's Biggest Singalong!, which was broadcast live on SBS from Sydney Town Hall.
 The two-hour special was co-created by Pub Choir in collaboration with Artemis Media and SBS and was hosted by Julia Zemiro and Miranda Tapsell.
 Throughout the interactive special, Jorgensen taught the live audience and home viewers a vocal arrangement of "Throw Your Arms Around Me" by Hunters & Collectors in real-time.

+In 2025, Jorgenson appeared as a contestant on the twentieth season of America's Got Talent, in which she directed the audience in singing "Africa" by Toto for her audition.
+On August 5, 2025, it was announced that she would be part of the AGT live shows, in which she was scheduled to perform in quarterfinal week 4.
+However, on 25 August 2025, it was revealed that Jorgensen had dropped out of the competition for unknown reasons; she was replaced by bodybuilder Mike Munz.

 Recognition

 Jorgensen was awarded the 2019 Queensland Community Foundation Emerging Philanthropist of the Year as a result of her charitable work with Pub Choir.

-She was also a 2020 Queensland Young Australian of The Year nominee.
+She was a 2020 Queensland Young Australian of the Year nominee.

 In 2021 she was named one of the 40 Under 40 Most Influential Asian-Australians by the Asian-Australian Leadership Summit.

+In the King’s Birthday Honours on 12 June 2023, Jorgensen was awarded a Medal of the Order of Australia (OAM).